 |Family Services Specialist||590,000 ISK||-36%|

 |Supervising Counselor||872,000 ISK||-5%|

 |Youth Advocate||445,000 ISK||-51%|

 |Youth Care Specialist||494,000 ISK||-46%|

 |Youth Development Manager||986,000 ISK||+8%|

 A good and competitive compensation would range anywhere between 874,000 ISK and 1,010,000 ISK.
-This is a very rough estimate and your experience and education will play a very huge part into your final earnings.
+This is a very rough estimate.
+Experience and education play a very huge part in the final earnings.

-The base salary for Mental Health Counselor in Iceland is ranges from 705,000 ISK to 1,010,000 ISK.
+The base salary for a careers like Mental Health Counselor in Iceland ranges from 705,000 ISK to 1,010,000 ISK.
 The base salary depends on many factors including experience and education.
-It is not easy to provide a figure with very little information, so take this range in a grain of salt.
+It is not easy to provide a figure with very little information, so take this range with a grain of salt.

 ©Salary Explorer 2023